quabug/EntitiesBT/README.md

 ## FAQ
 - Q: Why not support burst?

   A: There must have some kind of runtime polymorphism (like [VirtualMachine](Runtime/Core/VirtualMachine.cs) which call different function by node id), for running different behavior/function/method for different node.
-But it is hard, or even not possible(?), to implement polymorphism by burst.
+But it is hard, or even not possible(?), to implement polymorphism by using C# burst.

 - Q: How about job?

   A: Job(multithreading) is supported by behavior tree itself, but you must implement a job-safe blackboard first.
 Unfortunately [EntityBlackboard](Runtime/Entities/EntityBlackboard.cs) is not one of job-safe blackboard.

+  IMO, full job support is not a priority task since the major tasks of behavior tree are not job-safe currently, like set animator trigger, play an audio, or play a particle.
+But it is still worth to implement a mix mechanic (systems) which running job actions by default and automaticlly back to main thread once meet a non-job (main thread) action.